Skip to main content

 Please note that all desktop PCs in the LRCs have the Microsoft Teams desktop app installed but if joining meetings from there, you may need to use your headphones to avoid disturbing other students.

-FAQs on Microsoft Office 365
+FAQs on Microsoft 365

 Contact Us